 Some of the possible activities that you will be participating in are listed below.
 The following suggested activities pertain to children at different developmental levels.
-Please share this checklist with your cooperating teacher so he/she can check off each activity as it is completed and include the checklist in your final project.
+Please share this checklist with your cooperating teacher so they can check off each activity as it is completed and include the checklist in your final project.
 Activities should not be limited to those appearing on the list.

-1. Instructional Responsibilities:

-\\\\ Plan and assemble a bulletin board

-\\\\ Read a story aloud

-Teach a small group lesson:

-\\\\\spelling, \\\\math, \\\reading, \\\\social studies, \\\\\science, \\\\ language arts Teach a large group lesson:

-\\\\\spelling, \\\\math, \\\reading, \\\\social studies, \\\\science, \\\\language arts

-Incorporate manipulatives into a lesson

-Demonstrate the use of cooperative learning

-Develop an educational unit in a Special Education and General Education class

-\\\\Organize a field trip

-\\\\\Participate in a team-teaching experience

-\\\\\Share lesson planning, including provisions for differentiated instruction with cooperating teacher(s)

-Incorporate computer technology in a lesson with NYS Standards

-Incorporate library resources in a lesson

-\\\\Demonstrate the ability to prepare lesson plans for a substitute teacher

-2. Student and Program Evaluation:

-Use pre-assessment, formative assessment and summative assessment to choose and adapt evidence-based methods of instruction and intervention

-\\\\ Construct a test or evaluative tool

-\\\\ Administer a test or evaluative tool

-\\\\Interpret test results

-\\\\\Use a test or evaluative tool to diagnose and suggest remediation for:

-An individual student, \\\\\ A group of students

-\\\\\Use authentic assessment tools, such as observation, anecdotal note taking, portfolio evaluations, and checklists

-3. Use of Technology and Other Instructional Aids:

-Demonstrate practical use of available technology:

-\\\\ Smartboard \\\\ Internet \\\\ video animations \\\\ LCD and/or overhead projector

-\\\\e-portfolio \\\\video \\\laminating machine \\\computer assisted learning

-\\\\\electronic record keeping \\\\ web page design \\\\ Internet UDL lesson planning PowerPoint or multimedia presentations

-4. Program Maintenance:

-\Supervise daily logistical activities

-Demonstrate knowledge of emergency procedures, including location of sterile gloves Demonstrate knowledge of function and responsibilities of support staff

-5. Classroom Management:

-\\\\Manage individual and group behavior conducive to an effective learning climate

-Maintain a neat and orderly classroom

-\\\\Facilitate cooperative learning groups

-- Participate in supervisory duties on the playground - Participate in supervisory duties in the cafeteria - \\\\Maintain attendance records - \\\\Make and keep progress charts - Participate in maintaining cumulative records, IEP, SESIS - \\\\\Demonstrate knowledge of reporting procedures to parents

-6. Professional Responsibilities:

-Attend after-school events, including parent-teacher conferences

-\\\\Attend faculty and in-service meetings

-Learn all courses of study (i.e., programs of study mandated by the school system)

-\\\\\With the approval of cooperating teacher, write a letter to pupils' parents (e.g., a letter of introduction an information letter about a unit of study)

-$\underline{\qquad} Become familiar with the system used by the school district to assess the performance of teachers$

-Acquire knowledge of professional organizations and resources volunteer

-7. Additional Teaching Experiences:

-Prepare instructional plans for a teacher's aide or parent

-Observe specialists in the school:

-PE Teacher \\\\ Speech Clinician \\\\ Art Teacher \\\\ Reading Teacher \\\\ Music Teacher \\\\ Gifted/Talented Teacher \\\\ Special Education Teacher \\\\ English as a Second Language Teacher \\\\ Technology Teacher \\\\
+Some possible activities may include some of the following:

+1. Instructional Responsibilities: Plan and assemble a bulletin board Read a story aloud Teach a small group lesson: spelling, math, reading, social studies, science, language arts Teach a large group lesson: spelling, math, reading, social studies, science, language arts Incorporate manipulatives into a lesson Demonstrate the use of cooperative learning Develop an educational unit in a Special Education and General Education class Organize a field trip Participate in a team-teaching experience Share lesson planning, including provisions for differentiated instruction with cooperating teacher(s) Incorporate computer technology in a lesson with NYS Standards Incorporate library resources in a lesson Demonstrate the ability to prepare lesson plans for a substitute teacher 2.
+Student and Program Evaluation: Use pre-assessment, formative assessment and summative assessment to choose and adapt evidence-based methods of instruction and intervention Construct a test or evaluative tool Administer a test or evaluative tool Interpret test results Use a test or evaluative tool to diagnose and suggest remediation for: An individual student, \\\\A group of students Use authentic assessment tools, such as observation, anecdotal note taking, portfolio evaluations, and checklists

+3 .
+Use of Technology and Other Instructional Aids: Demonstrate practical use of available technology: SmartboardInternetvideo animationsLCD and/or overhead projector e-portfolio video laminating machine computer assisted learning electronic record keepingweb page designInternet UDL lesson planning PowerPoint or multimedia presentations 4.
+Program Maintenance: Supervise daily logistical activities Demonstrate knowledge of emergency procedures, including location of sterile gloves Demonstrate knowledge of function and responsibilities of support staff 5 .
+Classroom Management: Manage individual and group behavior conducive to an effective learning climate Maintain a neat and orderly classroom Facilitate cooperative learning groups Participate in supervisory duties on the playground Participate in supervisory duties in the cafeteria Maintain attendance records Make and keep progress charts Participate in maintaining cumulative records, IEP, SESIS Demonstrate knowledge of reporting procedures to parents 6.
+Professional Responsibilities: Attend after-school events, including parent-teacher conferences Attend faculty and in-service meetings Learn all courses of study (i.e., programs of study mandated by the school system) With the approval of cooperating teacher, write a letter to pupils' parents (e.g., a letter of introduction an information letter about a unit of study) Become familiar with the system used by the school district to assess the performance of teachers Acquire knowledge of professional organizations and resources 7.
+Additional Teaching Experiences: Prepare instructional plans for a teacher's aide or parent Volunteer Observe specialists in the school: PE Teacher Speech Clinician Art Teacher Reading Teacher Music Teacher Gifted/Talented Teacher Special Education Teacher English as a Second Language Teacher Technology Teacher

 8. Other Experiences (including knowledge of school services and procedures):

-\\\\Clinical services \\\\School counseling services \\\\Special testing \\\\Special education
+Clinical servicesSchool counseling servicesSpecial testingSpecial education

 Homebound instruction

 9. Remote Experiences:

-\\\Set Up a Digital Classroom
+Set Up a Digital Classroom

-\\\\Teach Synchronously with Video Conferencing
+Teach Synchronously with Video Conferencing

 Provide Instruction Asynchronously with Pre-Recorded Video Tutorials

 Use HyperDocs to Create Dynamic Independent Studies

-\\\\\Use Personalized Learning & Student Engagement Platforms
+Use Personalized Learning & Student Engagement Platforms

-\\\\Make Student Thinking Visible
+Make Student Thinking Visible

-\\\\\Use Creativity Apps for Authentic Learning Experiences
+Use Creativity Apps for Authentic Learning Experiences

-\\\\Provide Meaningful Feedback
+Provide Meaningful Feedback

-\\\\Build Better Connections with Families
+Build Better Connections with Families

-SEDN 678: Practicum Name:
+SEDN 683: Practicum II

-Practicum in Special Education
+Name: Practicum in Special Education